migtools/mig-operator/docs/usage/MTCControllerRuntime.md

 }
 ```
-5. Just liek the above example, you can use the Go Client library to interact with the cluster and perform CRUD operations and much more on the MTC custom resources.
+5. Just like the above example, you can use the Go Client library to interact with the cluster and perform CRUD operations and much more on the MTC custom resources.

-**Note:** For more details and examples please refer [Go Client examples](https://github.com/kubernetes/client-go/tree/master/examples).
+**Note:** For more details and examples please refer [Kubernetes Controller-Runtime Package examples](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.8.2/pkg/client#pkg-examples).